+We did not observe the same pattern for pathogen damage .
+There were no significant differences between treatment groups when considering all tree species together (Figure 2b) or separately.
+Like herbivory damage, pathogen damage did not differ significantly across treatment groups per species.
+Interestingly the E-high group had equal or slightly higher pathogen damage relative to the E-low group in all tree species (Figure S6b).
+The best-fit GLMM for pathogen damage showed LMA and LT as weak predictors (Table 5).
+On the other hand, with simple linear regressions we saw a significant increase in pathogen damage as Shannon diversity index increased for the complete data set (Table 4 and Figure S8e).

+Like our herbivory damage models, the contrast between GLMM and simple linear regression points to a nuanced role of FEF abundance and diversity in combating a pathogen.
+Pathogen damage significantly increased in the E-high group as Shannon diversity increased, but in the E-low group it did not (Table 4 and Figure S8e).
+González-Tauber (2016) found the opposite trend when examining in vitro the inhibitory effects of the most abundant genera (Mycosphaerella sp., Xylaria sp., Diaporthe sp., and Penicillium sp.) in FEF communities isolated from the southern temperate tree Embothrium coccineum against three common pathogens (Botrytis cinerea, Fusarium oxysporum and Ceratocystis pilifera).
+In our case, it is possible that the FEF abundance and diversity acquired from spore-fall have a synergistic interaction with C. variabilis, thus outweighing any benefits provided by single-species interactions and ultimately increasing pathogen damage intensity.
+Arnold et al. (2003) found significant differences in pathogen damage between E-high and E-low treatments groups of T. cacao when exposed to Phytophthora sp.
+Our study focused on the effect of a pathogen on relatively young leaves versus Arnold et al. (2003) where they observed leaves from different life stages and the effects of the pathogen increased relative to leaf age.
+A lack of leaves at different life stages as well as a low sample size might explain the lack of differences in pathogen damage present in this study.

-Comprehending the relationship between the Leaf Economic Spectrum (LES), plant defenses, and FEF communities is crucial for understanding the complex interactions among plants, insects, and pathogens.
+Comprehending the relationship amongleaf traits, and FEF communities is crucial for understanding the complex interactions among plants, insects, and pathogens.
 The Optimal Defense Theory (ODT), as outlined by Stamp (2003), proposes three key predictions about plant defenses.
 First, a plant’s defense investment is directly proportional to the frequency of attacks, such as herbivory or pathogen intensity, and inversely related to the cost of resources (Holeski et al., 2010).
 Second, plants tend to allocate resources preferentially to parts with high reproductive value, especially when defense costs are minimal.
 Third, plants exhibit increased defensive responses after being attacked.
 This framework suggests that the likelihood of a plant to bolster its defenses following an attack is inversely related to its inherent defense traits (Holeski et al., 2010).

 Our results point to a preemptive low-cost investment strategy against plant enemies, particularly at the seedling stage, that is leveraged by species specific inherent defense mechanisms.
 We did not track herbivory or pathogen damage past the seedling stage, so an avenue for inquiry is to investigate how FEF communities change after herbivore and pathogen attacks and to determine the key life stages.
 A combination of in vitro and in vivo assays could help elucidate the roles of specific FEF OTUs.
 The use of in vitro assays could help identify the potential anti-herbivore and anti-pathogen qualities of specific FEF OTUs.
 In vivo inoculation assays could help identify the importance that specific FEF OTUs have in different developmental stages, especially in older stages.

 7. Conclusion